WalletConnect/walletconnect-specs/docs/specs/servers/push/spec.md

 ```

 - `always_raw` - enables always sending of raw notifications
   - When this is set to `true`, the pushed notification will always be the value from `payload.raw` from Send Notifications below.
+The notification will contain `topic` and `message` fields.
   - When this is set to `false` or not present, the legacy behavior of conditionally sending (depending on `payload.flags`) encrypted or cleartext push notifications from `payload.blob` is used.
+The notification will contain `topic`, `flags`, and `blob` fields.

 ### Unregister Client